mshafat/allthrusmartphone.xyz/content/blog/reviews/cliqly_in_depth_review.md

 When you signed up, you will be given a 5000 openers list and 500,000 CliqlyPro credits to send email to the list.
 With 1 credit you can send 1 email and it will earn you $0.10 when someone clicks on the link.
 You can send and schedule emails in  batches of 5,000 and sending limit is 75,000 each day.
 Sending limits will increase with the upgrade of Tier.
 Will talk about the tier later on.

 ## Is Cliqly FREE?
 Because you are not providing your card details at the time of sign up, Cliqly won't cost you anything to start, but you can't actually go anywhere with this trial.
 You have to pay $97 to keep using it after the trial or you can't withdraw your commission.
 With the purchase of $97 will give you an additional 500,000 CliqlyPro Credits and an additional 200,000 List Building credits.
-You have to keep purchasing these credits if you continue sending emails on a regular basis otherwise the credits will run out and your journal will stop.
+You have to keep purchasing these credits if you continue sending emails on a regular basis otherwise the credits will run out and your journey will stop.

 ## Threshold to withdraw commissions in Cliqly
 It is very important to note that paying $97 will make you eligible to withdraw your commission earned but there is another condition to be met to withdraw your commission -- Minimum Threshold.
 The minimum threshhold of withdrawal is a whooping $300.
 So, untill you reach that threshold don't think of seeing the commission in your bank account.